AlixWang/FE-Daily/dd.md

 February 18 1885, Mark Twain's "The adventures of Huckleberry Finn" one of the great American novels, is first published in the United States.

 **2024-06-05**
-86% of all doctor visits and illness `statistically` are base on stress.
++ 86% of all doctor visits and illness `statistically` are base on stress.

-**2024-06-05**
+**2024-06-06**
-History is amazing , what took thousands of years to develop a great `civilizations`, took a flash to change. when Hernando Cortez and 550 man landed on the Gulf of Mexico in 1590 it tooks only a couple of years to forever change the land that is now Mexico.
++ History is amazing , what took thousands of years to develop a great `civilizations`, took a flash to change. when Hernando Cortez and 550 man landed on the Gulf of Mexico in 1590 it tooks only a couple of years to forever change the land that is now Mexico.

+**2024-06-07**
++ Stop it, stop what. you're talking about me in morse code.
+But you know what? joke's on you, cuz I know moss code.

+**2024-06-08**
++ American Electric power is currentlly blow its 50-day moving average of 40.28 and blow its 200-day MA  of 38.53.
+> MA 移动平均线